rbisdorff/Digraph3/docSphinx/tutorial.rst

 >>> cg12.exportGraphViz('cg12')

 .. image:: cg12.png
-   :width: 400 px
+   :width: 300 px
    :align: center
    :alt: The 12-cycle graph

-The :py:class:`digraphs.Digraph` class contains the :py:func:`digraphs.Digraph.automorphismGenerators` method for adding automorphism group generators to the *c12* digraph instance with the help of the external :code:`dreadnaut` command from the **nauty** software package (see https://www3.cs.stonybrook.edu/~algorith/implement/nauty/implement.shtml ).
+For computing non isomorphic MISs, we first need to compute the automorphism group of the c12-cycle graph.
+The :py:class:`digraphs.Digraph` class therefore contains the :py:func:`digraphs.Digraph.automorphismGenerators` method for adding automorphism group generators to the *c12* digraph instance with the help of the external shell :code:`dreadnaut` command from the **nauty** software package (see https://www3.cs.stonybrook.edu/~algorith/implement/nauty/implement.shtml ).

 >>> c12.automorphismGenerators()
 ...